AI Series Overview: Signal and Soul

-An exploration of consciousness — human and artificial — in five interlinked works
+An exploration of consciousness — human and artificial — in six interlinked works

 1. The Nested Soul